nickinparadise2/empoweringearth/EEI and TIC v0.2.md

 For **custom solutions**, we provide project-based quotes based on effort and technology.
 Clients pay fixed fees tied to each phase of development, allowing for predictable budgeting.
 Our rates for custom AI development are discounted given our focus on social impact.

+We're developing our first **in-house project**, a world-class Autonomous AI Agent named Jane, built on the best practices of AutoGPT and Autogen and using Github's ticketing system to transparently manage all its activities, allow human feedback and monitoring.
+It will allow our clients to do things like automatically identify every funding opportunity published anywhere online, immediately drafting grant applications, and automate the writing of any type of report writing, whether financial updates, annual reports, or monthly updates.
+This multi-modal system will put the power of AGI in the hands of the people who can do the most good with it.

 Our nonprofit and government clients can access even lower rates through our social good pricing program.
 We are committed to making AI accessible by reducing financial barriers and will seek grants from international donors to scale our reach.

 This diversified model maximizes flexibility in serving organizations across the Caribbean.
 We can accommodate limited budgets while still generating sustainable revenue to fulfill our mission.
 The Intelligent Company aims to strike the perfect balance between affordability and viability.
 Our success will enable us to continue empowering clients with AI.